akio-tomiya/Wilsonloop.jl/README.md

 <img src="LQCDjl_block.png" width=300>

-This package is used in [LatticeQCD.jl](https://github.com/akio-tomiya/LatticeQCD.jl).
+This package is used in [LatticeQCD.jl](https://github.com/akio-tomiya/LatticeQCD.jl) and a code in a project [JuliaQCD](https://github.com/JuliaQCD/).

 # What this package can do
 - From a symbolic definition of Wilson lines, this returns SU(Nc)-valued Wilson lines as objects